Posts

 Introducing Isolator - a framework for running isolated code for .NET

-Update: see my other post on distributed Isolator and on refereces scanning .
+Update: see my other post on distributed Isolator, this one on references scanning , and this one on Docker.
 Introduction Code isolation, also known as sandboxes, are an important topic in any enterprise-level programming language: the means the ability to run code in a secure way that does not affect the main program.
 This used to be relatively easy to achieve with the .NET Framework, but it is no longer so, since .NET Core was introduced.
 I will talk a bit about it and how we can implement something similar.
 Code Isolation in .NET Custom app domains are gone from .NET since .NET Core.
 Officially they were removed because they were heavy and hard to maintain.
 There is still the AppDomain class and we always have a current app domain, which can be accessed from AppDomain.CurrentDomain , but the AppDomain.CreateDomain method now returns an exception on all platforms.
-App domains were great, from a programatic point of view, because they allowed us to create new ones with custom permissions, which could then b...
+App domains were great, from a programatic point of view, because they allowed us to create new ones ...